Amersham Arms: History

 A pub of that name has been present on New Cross Road since at least the 1850s, and from the 1920s to the 1940s was known as the Amersham Hotel.

 On 23 October 1954 it was the venue for the first big meeting of the local Anglo Caribbean Association and Club, a group set up by Windrush era West Indian migrants to provide practical support and social activities, as well as organise against racism.

 By the 1960s the pub was a venue for jazz concerts.

 Suede performed an early concert at the pub on 12 February 1992, with Brett Anderson remembering only one person in attendance.
 Menswear and Bush performed there on separate occasions in 1994.

 Other acts to perform there in the 1990s include Squeeze, Sidi Bou Said, Extreme Noise Terror, Marty Friedman, Daisy Chainsaw, Sepultura, Gene and Spearmint.

+In 2007 the pub was relaunched by the management team behind the Lock Tavern in Camden.
+At this point the venue had a licence to be open until 4am at the weekends.

 Chas and Dave performed there twice in 2007, with Wilko Johnson also playing the same year.
 Jonathan Richman performed there in 2010.